 - allow normal speech.

-Your child should take the mouth guard along to dental visits to make sure it still fits correctly.
-He might need a new mouth guard when changes happen in his mouth, such as when adult teeth come through.
+Your child should take the mouth guard to dental visits to make sure it still fits correctly.
+Your child might need a new mouth guard when changes happen in their mouth – for example, when adult teeth come through.